Vasile-Hij/advent_of_code/README.md

 `This is the most wonderful time of the year - Andy Williams`

-This repo is built on python that is run with poetry making all configs that you need automatically: creates directories, scripts, request HTML page from Advent of Code site and downloaded in 'src/cached_html', taking 'input', 'sample file' from 'src/input' and send back 'result' to the AoC page and pass the day (the last part is on progress).
+This repository is built on python that run with poetry making all configs that you need automatically: creates directories, scripts, request HTML page from Advent of Code site and downloaded in 'src/cached_html', taking 'input', 'sample file' from 'src/input' and send back 'result' to the AoC page and pass the day filling the input on to the page (the last part is on progress).

-You need to do:
 1. Clone and cd to root project then:
-`$ poetry install`, then `poetry shell`
+`$ poetry install`, then `poetry shell` to activate the environment;

+2. Two ways of run it when you need creating files and populate them with data:

-2. Go on Chrome Browser on [Advent of Code](https://adventofcode.com/) and choose [GitHub] as signin option (only this method it is available for now).
+    A. *Automatically*: go on Chrome Browser on [Advent of Code](https://adventofcode.com/) and choose [GitHub] as a sign in option
+     (only this method it is available for now).

-2.1 If you don't want to use this option, add input manually: `input/{year}/day{day}.txt` and `input/{year}/day{day}_sample.txt`
+    B. *Manually*: add input manually: `input/{year}/day{day}.txt` and `input/{year}/day{day}_sample.txt`.

-2.2.
-If you want to use project with your own inputs and different approach in solving problems, you have to remove anything in directory 'py/' except 'script_example.txt'; then in directory 'src/' remove completely 'input/' and 'cached_html/'.
-Then add manually the input into the files.
+   Note: If you want to use project with your own inputs and different approach in solving problems, you have to remove anything in directory 'py/', except 'script_example.txt'; then in directory 'src/' remove completely 'input/' and 'cached_html/'.
+Then add manually the input into the files as in 2.B step.

 3. Run:
 $`python main.py -v <yearday>` e.g: `python main.py -v 2201` '22' represent year 2022 and '01' is day 01.

    If no year is mentioned, it will be taken automatically last year available: `python main.py -v 01`.
    In this case '22' is the last year available for 'day01'.

+4. Testing:
-Testing sample input add `-s s`: `python main.py -v 01 -s s`
+For testing sample input add '-s s': `python main.py -v 2201 -s s`